linhaishe/React-pracs/ps-flux/README.md

    - db.json:our fake database,aviods us accidentally deleting all the data and having to start over,remember each time you start the application this db.json file will be regenerated.it will protect us in case we write a bug and accidently corrupt the data or delete it all.each time we start the app, mockdata.js is copied into db.json

 5. create some scripts in package.json
-   we want to recreate the mock database each time we start the app,by convention,this will run before start:api because it has the same name,but prefixed with "pre" - add "prestart:api": "node tools/createMockDb.js", this script will use node to call tools/apiServer.js - add "start:api": "node tools/apiServer.js",
+   we want to recreate the mock database each time we start the app,by convention,this will run before start:api because it has the same name,but prefixed with "pre"

+   - add "prestart:api": "node tools/createMockDb.js",
+     this script will use node to call tools/apiServer.js
+   - add "start:api": "node tools/apiServer.js",
+   - for check out whether it running or not :type `npm run start:api` on command line

 6. change start scripts in package.json
-   - "start": "react-scripts start",change into
+   - `"start": "react-scripts start"`,change into
-   - "start":"run-p start:dev start:api",
+   - `"start":"run-p start:dev start:api"`,
-   - "start:dev": "react-scripts start",
+   - `"start:dev": "react-scripts start"`,

 set it up to start the mock api each time that we start the app,rename the start script to start:dev.and create a new start script,